-Maintenance of the systems is mandatory pursuant to the Ministerial Decree of 10 March 1998 "General fire safety criteria for managing emergencies in the workplace".
+System maintenance is mandatory pursuant to the Ministerial Decree of 10 March 1998 "General fire safety criteria for emergency management in the workplace".

-The UNI/CEI technical standards provide indications on how to carry out maintenance.
+UNI/CEI technical standards provide guidance on how to perform maintenance.
 Fire detection systems

-UNI 11224:2019 describes the procedures for the initial check, surveillance and periodic check, maintenance and general verification of automatic fire detection systems.
+UNI 11224:2019 describes the procedures for the initial inspection, surveillance and periodic inspection, maintenance and general verification of automatic fire detection systems.

 UNI 11224:2019 Initial inspection and maintenance of fire detection systems

-This standard describes the procedures for the initial check, surveillance and periodic check, maintenance and general verification of fire detection systems.
-It is also applicable where the fire detection system is used to activate an automatic extinguishing system or to implement fire safety devices.
-The purpose of maintenance activities is to verify the functionality of the systems and not their effectiveness, for which reference is made to UNI 9795.
+This standard describes the procedures for the initial inspection, surveillance and periodic inspection, maintenance, and general testing of fire detection systems.
+It is also applicable where the fire detection system is used to activate an automatic extinguishing system or fire safety devices.
+The purpose of maintenance activities is to verify the functionality of the systems, not their effectiveness, for which reference is made to UNI 9795.

-If a fire detection system does not comply with the rules of the art, corrective actions are outside the scope of this standard.
+If a fire detection system fails to comply with the best practices, corrective actions are outside the scope of this standard.
 This standard applies to both new and existing systems.

-Replaces: UNI 11224:2011 - The revision was set up taking into account the technological update and its alignment with the contents of the new 2013 edition of UNI 9795 and UNI/TR 11607:2015 and UNI/TR 11694:2017, in particular: - the tests and checks on acoustic and optical signalling equipment have been modified and, above all, implemented; - the tests and checks on ASD systems have been modified and, above all, implemented; - the point on the "general verification of the system" has been revised, modifying its frequency; - the percentage of the number of points to be checked in alarm during the twelve months has been modified based on the age of the system.
+Replaces: UNI 11224:2011 - The revision was set up taking into account technological updates and its alignment with the contents of the new 2013 edition of UNI 9795 and UNI/TR 11607:2015 and UNI/TR 11694:2017, in particular: - the tests and checks on acoustic and optical signaling equipment have been modified and, above all, implemented; - the tests and checks on ASD systems have been modified and, above all, implemented; - the point on the "general system verification" has been revised, modifying its frequency; - the percentage of the number of points to be checked in alarm over the course of the twelve months has been modified based on the age of the system.

 - DM 10.03.1998 General criteria for fire safety and emergency management in places of

 work - Art.
-4 “Control and maintenance of fire-fighting systems and equipment”.
+4 “Inspection and maintenance of fire-fighting systems and equipment”.

-- DM 37/2008 Regulation concerning the implementation of article 11- quaterdecies, paragraph 13, letter
+- Ministerial Decree 37/2008 Regulation concerning the implementation of Article 11- quaterdecies, paragraph 13, letter

 to)